awwaiid/thelackthereof/TLT_Drafts.md

 sub ($x) { $x ** 3 }
 </code>

-(Note: that last one should be SLURPY!
-But I don't know how to do that apparently)
+TODO: .... but that last one should be SLURPY!

-Enjoy...
-Whatever!

 = Debugging Gems =